Overview

 Steps to Effective Succession Planning

 Effective succession planning involves several key steps.
-First, it is important to identify the key roles and responsibilities within the organization that are essential to its success.
+First, it is important to identify the key roles and responsibilities within the organisation that are essential to its success.
 This can include positions at all levels, from entry-level roles to executive positions.

-Once these key roles have been identified, the next step is to identify the employees who have the potential to fill these roles in the future.
+Once these key roles have been identified, the next step is to determine the employees who have the potential to fill these roles in the future.
 This can involve evaluating the skills, knowledge, and experience of current employees, as well as identifying any gaps that need to be filled through training or development.

-Contingency planning
+Contingency Planning

 One of the biggest confusions I have seen when considering effective succession planning is when people are identified to step into a post in the case of an emergency.
 The practice of naming specific people to replace an incumbent is not succession planning.
 It is a contingency plan.
-Succession planning and contingency planning are two distinct concepts that organizations use to manage risk and ensure business continuity.
+Succession planning and contingency planning are two distinct concepts that organisations use to manage risk and ensure business continuity.
 Here are five main differences between the two:

 Purpose